PaddlePaddle/CINN/README.md

 ```

-# CINN : a Compiler Infrastructure for Neural Networks
+# CINN : Compiler Infrastructure for Neural Networks

 [Installation Guide](./docs/guide.md) |
 [Roadmap](./docs/roadmap.md)

-The project CINN is a machine learning compiler and executor for multiple hardwares.
+The project CINN is a machine learning compiler and executor for multiple hardware backends.
-It is designed to provide multiple layers of APIs to make DNN computation graph easier to define,  faster to execute, and more convenient to extend with hardware backends.
+It is designed to provide multiple layers of APIs to make tensor computation easier to define,  faster to execute, and more convenient to extend with hardware backends.
-Currently, it targets X86 CPUs and NVidia GPUs.
+Currently, it targets x86 CPUs and Nvidia GPUs.

 This project is under active development.